kkumykova/linux-shortcuts/linux_and_terminal_commands.md

 ech {1..99} # will expand to numbers between those two digits

 DIFF - show the diff b/w files

 -u # show with some context around the changed lines

+FIND

+find . -name '*.js' # find all js files in the current dir

+find . -type d -name '*E*' # find dirs in the current folder with "E" in them

+find . -type d -iname '*E*' # same as above but case-insensitive bacause of the use of "i"